johnmarios/advanced-programming-techniques-lab/labs/lab02/README.md

 3. Re-check GND is connected.
 4. Wait full warm-up.

+## 4. Sensor knobs
+There are also two potentiometers on the board to adjust parameters:
+1. SENSITIVITY potentiometer : Sets the maximum detection distance (approx. 3m to 7m).
+Real range depends on room topology and placement.
+2. TIME potentiometer : Sets how long OUT stays HIGH after detection: ~3s to ~300s (5 minutes).
-## 4. “Play” with the sensor knobs
+## “Play” with the sensor knobs
 1. Set TIME to minimum:
    the result should be shown within **3 seconds**
 2. Set TIME to maximum: